5 Ways to Reduce Your Debt Payments

 If you qualify for the loan, you can use it to pay off your existing debts, then focus on making a single monthly payment on the loan.
 Debt consolidation loans aren't the only option for consolidating debt.
 Consider also a personal loan, home equity loan, or cash-out refinance.

 Be careful about getting a loan that simply lowers your payments by extending the repayment period.
 You'll likely end up paying more interest over time than you would otherwise.
+Also, think hard about putting your home up for collateral on a loan.
+If you can't make your payments, you could lose your house.

 If you have a good credit score, you can often get a balance transfer credit card with a lower interest rate than your other credit cards.
 Sometimes you can even get an extremely low introductory interest rate (as little as 0% in some cases) and use the introductory period to make interest-free payments on your debt.